 One option is to move or downsize to a smaller, cheaper property.
-That means you’d pay off any remaining mortgage and you could keep any amount left over (minus any solicitor costs and other fees, of course).
-But what are your options if you don’t want to sell the home you love?
+That means you’d pay off any remaining mortgage and you could keep any amount left over, minus any solicitor costs and other fees.

 If you’re retired or approaching retirement, the truth is that it isn’t always easy to remortgage to release equity.
 That said, remortgaging can still be an option.

 There are no hard and fast rules about age limits.
 Instead, individual lenders will often have their own maximum age caps, so it’s worth looking at different lenders.

 But eligibility for remortgaging to release equity in later life isn’t just about age as lenders will also assess affordability.
 You will need to prove that the income from your pension would be more than enough to cover the repayments on the mortgage.

 In order to make a decision, they’ll look at the following:

 - The amount you owe compared to the value of your home